 STOP THE TOWER ANNAPOLIS

-Stop the Tower at the Moose Lodge.
+The County Just Decided to Build the Tower at the Moose Lodge.

 Protecting Property Values is the #1 Priority